italia/eudi-wallet-it-docs/docs/en/onboarding-processes-artifacts.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""

 Wallet-Relying Party Registration Certificate Issuance issues the WRPRC, described in the :ref:`infrastructure-trust:Wallet-Relying Party Registration Certificate (WRPRC) Profile`.
-The WRPRC is issued during the registration or the update of the Entity.
+The WRPRC is requested by the Entity to the Provider of WRPRC, which verifies the conditions of Annex V, point 3(c) of [`CIR2025/848`_] before issuing it.
+The Provider of WRPRC monitors the Register, according to [`CIR2025/848`_], and revokes the WRPRC when the registration of the Entity changes, so that the Entity requests a new one.

 **Input**

+The request of the Entity and its valid WRPAC.
-The registration data of the Entity held in the Register.
+The attributes of the certificate come from the record of the Entity in the Register.

 **Outcome**